 Puppies have a lot of growing up to do in a relatively short space of time.
 They have to develop their muscles, bones, skin and fur, teeth and internal organs very rapidly, as well as learn the important skills of socialisation.
 Getting the diet right from this early stage will set them in great stead for this amazing growth period.

 Weaning is the process of gradually moving on from a diet of just milk to solid food.
-Our nutrition experts highlight that in the first 6 months or so, puppies' nutritional needs are changing very quickly and that leaves very little margin for error.
+Our nutrition experts highlight that in the first 6 months or so, puppies' nutritional needs are changing very quickly, leaving very little margin for error.
 This often happens at the same time as neutering, which means they’ll need fewer calories.
-It is important that the nutrients and calories he needs from his food are all present and correctly balanced for optimal development as well as being both highly digestible and palatable.
+It is important that the nutrients and calories he needs from his food are all present and correctly balanced for optimal development, as well as being both highly digestible and palatable.

-Do all pups have the same nutritional needs?
+Do all puppies have the same nutritional requirements?

-Generally speaking, larger breed puppies need fewer calories per unit of body weight and mature at a slower rate compared to smaller breed puppies.
+Generally speaking, larger breed puppies need fewer calories per unit of body weight and mature slower than smaller breed puppies.
 Taking on too many calories can lead to an accelerated growth rate and excessive weight gain.
-Both accelerated growth rate and excessive weight puts increased stress on the skeletal system of growing large breed puppies.
+Both accelerated growth rate and excessive puppy weight put increased stress on the skeletal system of growing large breed puppies.

-Small breed puppies by comparison have a very fast growth rate and need up to double the amount of energy per unit of body weight compared to an adult dog.
-Often specific smallbreed puppy foods will have increased levels of protein and fat, as well as increased vitamin B to help them with these elevated energy levels.
+By comparison, small breed puppies have a very fast growth rate and need up to double the amount of energy per unit of body weight compared to an adult dog.

 • Puppies need to be fed little and often, taking small portions from their daily food ration, which has been weighed out.
 This can be given at regular intervals throughout the day.

-• Feed your puppy four meals a day up until the age of four months, and then reduce the feed to three meals a day until he is six months old, when you can change to two meals a day, and keep to this regime for the rest of his life.
+• Feed your puppy four meals a day up until the age of four months, and then reduce the feed to three meals a day until he is six months old.
+From six months, you can change to two meals a day, and keep to this regime for the rest of his life.

 • Dry food can be left in the dish for longer but remember the food will become less palatable the longer it is left out.

-• Make sure there is a constant supply of fresh, clean water always available.
+• Make sure a constant supply of fresh, clean water is always available for your puppy.

 Once puppies have reached 90% of their expected adult weight, they should switch from a growth diet to one that’s suitable for maintenance (an adult diet).
 Whilst most breeds mature around 12 months, small breeds may finish growing by nine to 12 months and for large/giant breeds it may take up to 2 years.

 Follow the feeding guidelines on the pet food packet when deciding how much to feed.
-Remember guidelines are a starting point and you may need to adjust the amount fed dependent on the needs of the individual dog.
-Factors such as age, weight, levels of activity will all affect how much you need to feed.
+Remember guidelines are a starting point.
+You may need to adjust the amount fed dependent on the needs of the individual dog.
+Factors such as age, weight and levels of activity will all affect how much you need to feed your puppy.

 Healthy treats should only be given occasionally to avoid excess calories.
 When treats are given regularly for training reasons, they should form no more than 10% of the total energy intake (meaning 90% energy from complete food and up to 10% from treats).

-It’s useful to monitor your dog’s weight on an ongoing basis.
-Habits change frequently and it’s good to keep an eye on their body size by using our Dog Size-O-Meter.
+It’s useful to monitor your dog’s weight on an ongoing basis as their habits change frequently.
+You can keep an eye on your puppy's size by using our Dog Size-O-Meter.